Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: A short review of differential calculus on locally convex topological vector spaces

 In principle, we could develop essentially all tools of differential calculus by using convenient smoothness.
 However, for the purposes of this paper, it is often preferrable to use a stronger concept of smoothness.
 Such a notion is provided, for instance, by Michal \cite{michal} and Bastiani \cite{bastiani}.
 This is also the notion employed in the accounts of infinite dimensional differential calculus done by Milnor \cite{milnor} and Hamilton \cite{hamilton}, and all the basic results of Calculus we present in the remainder of this Appendix are formulated in this context (see, however, Remark \ref{a1r2} below).
 The basic definition is as follows (See also Definition \ref{s2d3} for the special case of real-valued maps):

 \begin{definition} Let $\Fun_1,\Fun_2$ be locally convex topological vector spaces, $\UU\subset\Fun_1$ open, and $F:\UU\To\Fun_2$ a continuous map.
-We say that $F$ is \emph{(Michal-Bastiani-)differentiable of order $m$} if for all $k=1,\ldots,m$ the $k$-th order directional (Gâteaux) derivatives
+We say that $F$ is \emph{(MB-)differentiable of order $m$} (``MB'' stands for the names of Michal and Bastiani) if for all $k=1, \ldots,m$ the $k$-th order directional (Gâteaux) derivatives

 exist as jointly continuous maps from $\UU\times\Fun^k_1\ni(\varphi,\vec{\varphi}_1,\ldots, \vec{\varphi}_k)$ to $\Fun_2$.
-If $F$ is differentiable of order $m$ for all $m\in\NN$, we say that $F$ is \emph{(Michal-Bastiani-)smooth}.\footnote{Michal-Bastiani differentiability and smoothness are respectively listed in Keller's treatise \cite{keller} as ``$\C^k_c$- and $\C^\infty_c$-differentiability''.
-Here we avoid his nomenclature, for it clashes with the usual notation for differentiable and smooth functions of compact support.} \end{definition}
+If $F$ is differentiable of order $m$ for all $m\in\NN$, we say that $F$ is \emph{(MB-)smooth}.\footnote{ MB differentiability and MB smoothness are respectively listed in Keller's treatise \cite{keller} as ``$\C^k_c$- and $\C^\infty_c$-differentiability''.
+Here we avoid his nomenclature, for it clashes with the usual notation for differentiable and smooth functions with compact support.} \end{definition}

 The right-hand side of formula \eqref{a1e1} should be understood as the differentiation of a $k$-parameter curve taking values in $\Fun_2$, for fixed $\varphi,\vec{\varphi}_1,\ldots, \vec{\varphi}_k$.
 The argument of $F$ inside the limit is guaranteed to lie inside $\UU$ for sufficiently small $\lambda_1,\ldots,\lambda_k$.